wp-plugins/formidable/readme.txt

 == Frequently Asked Questions ==
-= Q. Why aren’t I getting any emails? =
+= Q. Why aren't I getting any emails? =

 A. Try the following steps:

-   1. Double check to make sure your email address is present and correct under “Advanced Form Options” at the bottom of your form editor page
+   1. Double check to make sure your email address is present and correct under "Advanced Form Options" at the bottom of your form editor page
    2. Make sure you are receiving other emails from your site (ie comment notifications, forgot password...)
    3. Check your SPAM box
    4. Try a different email address.
    5. Install WP Mail SMPT or another similar plugin and configure the SMTP settings
-   6. If none of these steps fix the problem, let me know and I’ll try to help you find the bottleneck.
+   6. If none of these steps fix the problem, let us know and we'll try to help you find the bottleneck.

 = Q. How do I edit the field name? =

 A. The field and form names and descriptions are all changed with in-place edit.
 Just click on the text you would like to change, and it will turn into a text field.

-= Q. Why isn’t the form builder page working after I updated? =
+= Q. Why isn't the form builder page working after I updated? =

 A. Try clearing your browser cache.
 As plugin modifications are made, frequent javascript and stylesheet changes are also made.
 However, the previous versions may be cached so you aren't using the modified files.
 After clearing your cache and you're still having issues, please let us know.